Mt Aicken Route Guide

 SKILLS REQUIRED: You must have good navigation skills to be able to attempt this mountain successfully.

 The route then climbs easily the sparsely tussocked cliff edge of the Punchbowl Creek escarpment with strategic snow-pole markers every 300 metres or so.
 The tussock line is reached at about 1600m, with the ridge becoming very rocky.
 It then climbs up a short scree slope onto a step.
 From here the route climbs up a steep gully (exposed to Punchbowl Creek) onto a very small saddle on a ridge sweeping down southwards, THIS IS WHERE TRACK MARKING STOPS (Snow-Pole in Saddle, and Orange Triangles bolted to rocks below).
 Keeping Punchbowl Creek on your left side continue to follow this ridge, the initial section is jagged and narrow (care is required in icy or windy conditions) but soon relents into easily followed ridgeline.
 The prominent 1844m high point is soon reached with its jagged spur dropping off southwards.
-Continue to keep the Punchbowl Falls Creek on your left and follow the broadening ridge onto the 1863m summit of Mt Aicken (large cairn of rocks).
+Continue to keep the Punchbowl Falls Creek on your left and follow the broadening ridge onto the 1863m high point.
+The actual summit of Mt Aicken (1858m) is along a loose craggy ridge to the southeast, it is rarely climbed and can be dangerous in strong winds or icy conditions.

 On your return journey it is important to keep Punchbowl Creek on your RIGHT (north) side.
 Should you leave the ridge for any reason make sure you regain it again, it is important to note that from the correct route you can always look down the very steep escarpment into Punchbowl Creek.